 Unfortunately, no BMP lasts forever on its own.
 To keep BMPs operating properly there are three categories of maintenance: routine, minor and major.
 Routine maintenance includes inspection and non-invasive cleaning.
 While minor and major maintenance can include things like full-system cleaning to full-system replacement.
 Generally speaking, if you perform routine maintenance the need for major and even minor maintenance, including replacement, is likely to decrease.

 With surface BMPs, it tends to be obvious when they are not maintained or functioning as designed.
 Debris accumulation, sedimentation and extended ponding time are apparent.
 However, with underground BMPs, there isn’t always an easy way to determine if they’re not maintained properly.

-“That’s the major drawback to underground BMPs,” says Patrick.
+“That’s the major drawback to underground BMPs,” says Jeremy.
 “You can’t always tell if something’s wrong.
 That’s why it’s important to have a policy in place to avoid this from happening.”